Cyclone Dust Separator CFD Validation: ANSYS Fluent DPM Tutorial

 Cyclone Dust Separators Using DPM, The cyclone schematic given in the reference paper

-Figure 1: The schematic of the cyclone separator used in this Cyclone Separator CFD analysis [1].
+Figure 1: The 3D model of the cyclone used for the validation study.
+[1].

 Cyclone Dust Separators Using DPM, Mesh generated over cyclone dust separator – Validation study